 Details are details.
 Each specific case is different and therefore affects each individual differently, with consideration to how it was dealt with if ever at all.
 As you my have guessed, it is something I’ve dealt with in my life.
 I’d like to make it clear that there is nothing anyone could’ve done to prevent this and my goal is not to make anyone feel badly or guilty about not being there to help, it was a closed topic for me and to those unaware for a decade.
 Years have passed and though it felt like I would be under it’s control forever, I’ve learned that there are ways out, like exit strategies on a motorcycle.
 I am going to leave some details out and some details in.
 This is obviously my first attempt at making this information public, so I’ll make it short and…sour.

 When I was 15, I was at a party on the East side of the city with some older punk friends of mine.
 Two of my friends had left, my ride there, so me and a few other friends decided to stay.
 I was asleep in a room that was essentially a walk in closet with another friend of mine sleeping on the other end of the floor.
 A man in his late 20’s, who’s home it was, where his wife slept, entered the room, restrained me and committed the act.
 There was no way for me to wake up my sleeping friend, be it my wailing arms or muffled calls.
-Attempting to bite his hand smashed into my face.
-I was physically injured in two major areas, confused and it was my first time.
+The one arm I was able to briefly free kept pounding against the carpet just out of reach.
+Arms pinned back I attempted to bite his palm that was smashed into my face, with his full body weight.
+By the end I was physically torn in two major areas, extremely confused.
+On top of that, it was my first time.
 As an adult I still do not like my face being touched.
 There, not so bad was it?
 What followed was worse than the act itself.
 I sat on his kitchen floor speechless drinking tap water out of a mug as this grown man, stood over me and told me, a frightened teenager, that I “wasn’t too bad”.
 I hated him more than anyone in my whole life and I continued to for years.
 I saw his face in my head when I closed my eyes.
 I resented and become disgusted by facial piercings for years following, as he was covered in them and the way they shined on peoples faces caused me triggers that I didn’t even understand for a decade.
 I didn’t know his name until the three days following this event.

 The days following were filled with friends who judged me, not knowing what had really happened, accusing me of being a home wrecker, someone very close in my life completely not believing me at all when I finally opened up to them (I later learned because the same thing had happened to her and she was too ashamed to admit it), lying to a doctor when an unexplainable, yet semi-obvious injury came up during a physical, lying to my first boyfriend when I had told him he was my first, having to relive it by an abusive ex later driving me around aimlessly through the east side for hours making me try and find the house from years earlier where the incident occurred.
 A house that I had only been to once for that single night.
 I never reported this specific assault to an authority.